sinbad/SUQS/docs/Quests.md

 when ALL of the quests identified in this list fail.
 Can be combined with Prerequisite Quests (both conditions must be fulfilled).

+### Default Active Branches

+When you're making [branching quests](Branching.md) with mutually exclusive paths, you'll want to set certain branches active by default so that, if you don't change anything, the quest always has a default path to go down.

 ### Objectives

 The list of [Objectives](Objectives.md) which make up this quest.